6 Ways to show employee appreciation to your remote workforce

 Your employees will appreciate the opportunity to connect with their colleagues and workplace leaders without the pressure to maintain conversations on-camera for an hour or more.
 A fun event will have people talking and reminiscing about it for days or weeks following, helping to build stronger social connections and inspire teamwork.

-Surprise Them with a Day Off
+Surprise them with a day off

 Everyone loves a surprise, especially an unexpected opportunity to relax!
-While it may be tough to shut down operations across the organization for a full day with minimal notice, try offering employees a flexible day off to be taken over the course of the upcoming weeks.
-Talk to team leaders about how to best coordinate time off with their teams to minimize disruption to business, such as staggering the days that each individual opts to take.
+While it may be tough to shut down operations across the organisation for a full day with minimal notice, try offering employees a flexible day off to be taken over the course of the upcoming weeks.
+Talk to team leaders about how to best coordinate time off with their teams to minimise disruption to business, such as staggering the days that each individual opts to take.

-Send a Self-Care Package
+Send a self-care package

 Many employees are struggling to manage their stress levels, find balance between work and home life and stay socially connected these days.
 It’s more important than ever to ensure that your people have the tools and resources they need to stay mentally healthy.

 Remind employees of the importance of celebrating the success and hard work of their colleagues.
 It can be as simple as sending thank-you notes over email or sharing a message of appreciation over a team chat.
 Your workforce can also leverage their digital wellbeing platform to acknowledge colleagues for a job well done.
 In our Winter ‘20 Launch, we added a new feature to our Rewards and Recognitions offerings within the Virgin Pulse platform called Shoutouts.
 Shoutouts support engaged and thriving workplace cultures and provide a critical tool for social connection in a time of distancing and isolation.
-When your employees feel like an essential part of a team, both from a management and coworker perspective, they’ll be more motivated to deliver and have a closer connection with your organization.
+When your employees feel like an essential part of a team, both from a management and colleague perspective, they’ll be more motivated to deliver and have a closer connection with your organisation.

-Taking the time to recognize the hard work of your employees is something that should be practiced regularly.
+Taking the time to recognise the hard work of your employees is something that should be practiced regularly.
 Call out an employee’s recent success on a team meeting, write an email acknowledging a job well done, send a gift card for coffee or lunch, give your workers a Shoutout in the Virgin Pulse app—there are so many ways to show your people that they’re valued.
 A little effort on your end will go a long way when it comes to boosting employee engagement, productivity, company loyalty and overall wellbeing.